From testing out your four-wheel driving skills on sand roads to bathing in shimmering lakes, adventure awaits on Fraser Island.

 Watching the sun go down just never gets old, does it?
 And sunset on Fraser Island is one for the books.
 Grab a cold one, get comfy on your camping chair and watch the sky illuminate with hues of pink, purple and orange.
 The best place to watch it depends on which side of the island you’re on, but Kingfisher Bay is a firm favourite.
-If you’re an early riser, it’s worth going to Eurong Beach to watch the sunrise.
+If you’re an early riser, it’s also worth going to Eurong Beach to watch the sunrise.

 3. Go four-wheel driving on 75 Mile Beach

-There are hardly any paved roads on Fraser Island (it’s mostly sand), so your four-wheel driving skills are about to be put to the test.
-75 Mile Beach is beach-come-highway (with road signs, speed cameras, etc) that takes you to the island’s main attractions.
-Pop on your favourite road trip playlist and feel the sea breeze in your hair as you cruise along this long stretch of sandy coast.
+There are hardly any paved roads on K’gari (it’s mostly sand), so your four-wheel driving skills are about to be put to the test.
+75 Mile Beach is a beach-come-highway (with road signs, speed cameras, etc) that takes you to the island’s main attractions.
+Pop on your favourite road trip playlist and feel the sea breeze in your hair as you cruise along this long stretch of coast.
 Keep your eyes peeled for wild dingoes and people fishing by the water.
-Oh, and you might also see the occasional plane landing on the beach!
+Oh, and you might also see the occasional plane landing on the sand!
 Driving 75 Mile Beach is best at low tide when the sand is hard and flat, but be prepared to dodge any waves that thrash onto the shore.

 4. Take a dunk in Champagne Pools

 Don’t worry, you won’t be over the limit after taking a dip here.
 Champagne Pools gets its name from the frothing ocean waves that spill into naturally formed volcanic rock basins, creating pools of fizzy white water.
 In fact, it feels a bit like you’re in a giant bubbly spa tub.
-It’s the only place on Fraser Island where you’re allowed to swim in seawater, so you can imagine it’s a popular spot.
+It’s the only place on K’gari where you’re allowed to swim in seawater, so you can imagine it’s a popular spot.
 If you don’t fancy a dip, you can admire the pools from the boardwalk that wraps around the headline.
 Or, set yourself up on the beach for a picnic (champagne is optional).

 5. Float along Eli Creek

-Eli Creek is the largest creek on Fraser Island.
+Eli Creek is the largest creek on K’gari.
 It pours up to four million litres of water into the ocean every single hour.
 Take a short stroll along the boardwalk enveloped with banksia and pandanus groves, pop on your bathers and jump into the sparkling cold water.
 Once you’re in, let the water carry you along the shallow winding watercourse.
 There’s minimal effort required on your part as the water practically does all the work for you.
 You could even bring a floaty device of your choosing for an extra bit of fun.
 Inflatable watermelons and unicorns always go down swimmingly.